liot-io/AIOpenDK/README.md

 Output: The script will create a directory named content in the same location as the script.
 Inside the content directory, it will create a subdirectory named after the domain being scraped (e.g., foedevarestyrelsen).
 The Markdown files will be saved in this directory.

 # Code Explanation

-Imported Libraries: The script imports necessary libraries such as os, html2text, HTMLSession from requests_html, urlparse, re, etc.
+Imported Libraries: The script imports necessary libraries such as:
+- os,
+- html2text,
+- HTMLSession from requests_html,
+- urlparse,
+- re, etc.

-" Functions:
+# Functions:

 extract_filename_from_url(url): --> Extracts the filename from the URL and saves it as a .md file.